shaunsmith/functionslab/5-Troubleshooting.md

 When calling a deployed function, Fn captures all standard error output and sends it to a syslog server, if configured.
-So if you have a function throwing an exception and the stack trace is being written to standard error it's straightforward to get that stack trace via syslog.
+So if you have a function throwing an exception and the stack trace is being written to standard error, it's straightforward to get that stack trace via syslog.

 Let's update our HelloFunction so that it throws an exception in the